-The great thing about only cleaning recurring house cleanings is you will not need to invest in expensive equipment since you will not be cleaning heavy duty jobs.
-Therefore, a residential vacuum and a steam mop is all you will need in the way of equipment.
-For cleaning supplies a good all-purpose cleaner and microfiber towels will go a long way for these types of cleans.
+The great thing about only cleaning recurring house cleaning jobs is you will not need to invest in expensive equipment since you will not be cleaning heavy-duty jobs.
+Therefore, a residential vacuum and a steam mop are all you will need in the way of equipment.
+For cleaning supplies, a good all-purpose cleaner and microfiber towels will go a long way for these types of cleans.

 You’ll want to get good quality dusters one that will reach high places such as ceiling fans and a small hand duster for surfaces.
-Because you will be cleaning the home frequently, there will be little need for heavy duty dusting with wet cloths and cleaner.
+Because you will be cleaning the home frequently, there will be little need for heavy-duty dusting with wet clothes and cleaners.

 Each cleaning service will bring in anywhere from You will make less money with each cleaning service. $65 – $200 a cleaning service.
-The less frequent you clean, the more you will charge and the larger the home the more you will charge.
+The less frequently you clean, the more you will charge, and the larger the home the more you will charge.